TarkaB/RustConsoleGameEngine/README.md

 There are sample projects in the source code; you can run them by doing `cargo r [game-name]`.
 Some names (such as Game of Life) may be abbreviated.

 # Usage
-## Setup
-The library is not currently on crates.io, so to use it, do the following:
-- Drag `lib.rs` to your project and either keep it as 'lib' or rename it.
-- Add `win32console = "0.1.4"` and `winsafe = "0.0.5"` to your Cargo.toml. (update versions if necessary)

-You can also create a Cargo workspace if you prefer; do it however you like.
-## Game Loop
-The following is an example of a set up routine:

 ```
 // SETUP //////////
 // parameters in order: width, height, font_width, font_height, title